- GEORGIA ||

 There are quite a few bars catering to the queer and gay crowds in Tbilisi.
 While many are not exclusively LGBTQ+-bars, they are very welcoming and the majority of the clientele will identify in the LGBTQ+ categories.

-The first three are all on the same street, Vashlovani St., making it a little gay haven:
+The first three are all on the same street, Vashlovani St., making it a little unofficial gay haven:

 - Mimosa: This is one of our favorites, mainly because you can pay 5 GEL (less than 2 Euros) and you get to control the fate of the jukebox music that everyone listens to (I made everyone listen to A LOT of Kesha the night we went).
 They have themed nights, friendly staff, and the drinks are strong and not too expensive.
 They allegedly do face control, but we did not experience it when we were there.